jpweideman/DL-Storm-Initiation-Nowcasting/README.md

 # Radar Precipitation Nowcasting Pipeline

-This repository provides a modular, reproducible pipeline for radar-based precipitation nowcasting using deep learning models.
+This repository provides a pipeline for radar precipitation nowcasting of storm initiations using deep learning models.

 ## Folder Structure